mlco2/codecarbon/docs/_sources/output.rst.txt

 CodeCarbon API
 --------------

 You can send all the data to the CodeCarbon API.
 So you have all your historical data in one place.
-By default nothing is send to the API.
+By default, nothing is sent to the API.

 Logger Output
 -------------